maksmondeo/maksmondeo/README.md

 - 💼 Currently working at [Blockwise](https://blockwise.pl/) as a Junior Python Dev - training various types of LLMs
 - 👥 Worked as a freelancer for over a year - successfully completed web developement projects with various clients.
-- 🚀 I'm studying Computer Science at the Lublin University of Technology.
-(3rd year)
+- 🚀 I'm studying BS of Engineering in Computer Science at the Lublin University of Technology - 3rd year
 - 🛠️ I practice algorythmic skills in Python by doing [Code-kata exercices](https://www.codewars.com/) which I store in [this](https://github.com/maksmondeo/code-kata) repo.
 - 🌟 Member of [PyMasters](https://pymasters.pl/) - where we learn advanced Python skills by developing in a team of ambitious devs.